MicrosoftDocs/connected-spaces/articles/certificate-expiration.md

     ![XXX.](media/setup-certificates-11.JPG "XXX")

-5. Go to the **Certificates** tab, and find the expiration date for the certificate set in the App Registration.
+5. Go to the **Certificates** tab, and find the expiration date for the certificate set in the App registration.

     ![XXX.](media/setup-certificates-12.JPG "XXX")